sebastiencaille/sky-lib/testcase-writer/README.md

 	...
 }
 ```
-The Selectors and Parameters are created though factory methods, which have a business-oriented naming.
+The Selectors and Parameters are created using factory methods, which have a business-oriented naming.
 The method parameters can be used to provide mandatory information.
-The setters of the type returned by the factory can be used to provide optional information.
+The setters of the factory's return type can be used to provide optional information.
 ```
 @TCApi(description = "delivery mean", humanReadable = "", isSelector = true)
 public class PackageDeliverySelector {